WHAT WE DO AT OUR SHELTER

 In addition to running the shelter and clinic, much of our work involves answering emails, ordering supplies, contacting other organizations, fundraising, acquiring equipment, supplies and veterinary help, as well as networking for adoptions abroad.
 And, of course, there’s bookkeeping, making reports, running errands…we happily do all this and more for the animals in our care.

 We have been fortunate to be directly involved with many heartwarming success stories of animals that virtually received a “new life”, thanks to the tireless efforts of our staff and volunteers.
 We will regularly feature these Success Stories to share with you.
-Please read on to discover “Ricky’s Story”.
+Please read on to discover “Chicharito, Coconuts and Ricky the Box Dog stories”.
 It is quite moving and reminds us all that what we do is absolutely worthwhile!

 The makeshift doghouse above is where Ricky lived… a small wooden frame wit black cardboard sides and roof covered with a black curtain.
 Above is the way we found him… chained inside that box.
 He lived in the dark… for 6 years.